 Students develop counseling competence as they work under supervision to provide direct service to clients in a program-approved field setting.
 Particular emphasis will be given to developing students’ skills in assessment and case conceptualization, technical and relational skills, professional comportment, and ethical decision making.

-CMHC 636 Cross National Comparisons of Ethics and Laws for Psychotherapists (3)
+CMHC 636 Legal and Ethical Issues for Chinese Psychotherapists (3)

 This course addresses legal, ethical, and professional issues facing counselors and psychologists in China.
 Students develop skills in assessing the ethical implications of their work and in resolving ethical conflicts, learn the implications of key laws, and learn how to resolve conflicts between the law and ethics when they arise.